snoyberg/posa-chapter/warp.md

 ![Native threads](1.png)

-The advantage of this architecture is that clear code can be written because the code is not decided into event handlers.
+The advantage of this architecture is that clear code can be written because the code is not divided into event handlers.
 Also, because the kernel assigns processes or native threads to available cores, we can balance utilization of cores.